joellord/openshift-atlas/README.md

+# Using MongoDB in OpenShift

+This document provides the instructions to use MongoDB in an OpenShift cluster.

+## Setup

 Create a developer sandbox and install the `oc` cli tool.

 From the OpenShift UI, click on your username in the upper right corner.
 From the dropdown, select `Copy Login Command`.
 This will open up a new browser tab.
 Click on "Display Tokens", and look for the `oc` command to login.
 Copy this command and paste it in your terminal.